Scalr/terraform-scalr-migrate-tfc/README.md

 ## Generated Files

-The tool generates the following files in the `generated-terraform/$SCALR_ENVIRONMENT` directory:
+The tool generates the following files in the `generated-terraform/$SCALR_ENVIRONMENT` directory so you can manage your workspaces with the Scalr Terraform provider:

 - `main.tf`: Contains all Terraform resources
 - `backend.tf`: Remote backend configuration